 Volunteering in Africa: Inside Tips and Top Volunteer Sending Organizations

-Volunteering in Africa can be more physically, emotionally, and financially challenging than volunteering in other parts of the world.
+Volunteering in the diverse continent of Africa can be more physically, emotionally, and financially challenging than volunteering in other parts of the world.
 But most people who have volunteered there will tell you it was well worth the effort.

 The outdated image of volunteering in Africa—living in a hut in an isolated rural village—is only a reality for a tiny number of volunteers.
 You might be working in an office in a big city, teaching in a rural